 As the Ottoman empire was breaking up, France, Great Britain and Russia all had interests in its territories.
-The rivalries among these countries reached its climax in the Crimean War (1854?-5?) where Russia fought an alliance consisting of France, Great Britain Sardinia and Turkey.
-The Russians surrendered in 1855 giving up Bessarabia (part of present day Romania ).
-Twenty years later Russia again went to war with the Turks attempting to regain Bessarabia and, although they defeated the Turks (see Turkey regarding the Peabody and Winchester on pages ___ and ___ ), British and Austrian forces interceded forcing Russia to give up most of its gains.
+The rivalries among these countries reached its climax in the Crimean War (1853-1856) where Russia fought an alliance consisting of France, Great Britain Sardinia and Turkey.
+The Russians sued for peace in 1856 giving up Bessarabia (part of present day Romania ).
+Twenty years later Russia again went to war with the Turks attempting to regain Bessarabia and, although they defeated the Turks (see Turkey / M1866 Winchester and Turkey / M1872 Peabody-Martini ), British and Austrian forces interceded forcing Russia to give up most of its gains.

 Failing to make any gains in Europe, during the late 1800s Russia turned toward the east, expanding Russian territory during this period and eventually bringing Russia and Japan into intense competition, and eventual war in 1905.